wc-donation/wc-donation-platform/README.md

 * **Fundraising Marketing**: Newsletter tools such as Mailchimp or Mailpoet can be integrated into the donation form.
 * **Analyse your Fundraising Success**: Use analysis tools such as Google Analytics or Matomo and more to optimize the donation process.
 * **Shipping Providers**: If you want to send a gift to donors as a thank you, you can use the existing integrations with shipping services.
-* **Social Proof Fundraising**: Increase fundraising engagement by using Fomo (Fear of missing out, aka.
-"Only X items left") plugins, Social media integrations and more.
+* **Social Proof Fundraising**: Increase fundraising engagement by using Fomo plugins, Social media integrations and more.
 * **Credit Card Donations**: Accept donations through credit cards with Stripe or benefit from Revolut’s low rates.
 * **PayPal Donations**: Use the PayPal integration out of the box and reach the hundreds of millions of potential PayPal donors.
 * **Direct Bank Transfer Donations**: The cheapest transaction fees and the great popularity make bank transfers extremely interesting as a payment method.